datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 ---

-## Determine the column names of a table.
+## Exercise: determine the column names of a table.

 ```yaml
 type: NormalExercise